immichFrame/ImmichFrame/README.md

 ## ⚠️ Disclaimer

-**This project is not affiliated with [immich][immich-github-url]!**
+**This project is not affiliated with [Immich][immich-github-url]!**

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-This project is a digital photo frame application that interfaces with your [immich][immich-github-url] server.
+This project is a digital photo frame application that interfaces with your [Immich][immich-github-url] server.
 It is a cross-platform C# .NET 7 project that currently supports Linux, macOS, and Windows.

 ### Built With